IntelliTect/Coalesce/docs/stacks/vue/layers/viewmodels.md

         reachable from the navigation properties & collections of the current view model. */ deep?: boolean;

+    /** Additional options to pass to the third parameter of lodash's `debounce` function. */ debounce?: DebounceSettings;

     /** A function that will be called before autosaving that can return false to prevent a save.
         Only allowed if not using deep auto-saves.
     */